James-SR/MITx-14.310x/docs/Module2.md

 n(A) = 10 possibilities (for digits only) for each of 6 characters = 10^6^ = 1m
 so P(A) = .0005

-This is called _sampling with replacement_
+This is _sampling with replacement_

-What if Massachusetts does not reuse a letter or digit?
+*What if Massachusetts does not reuse a letter or digit?*

 Now, in the sample space, there are 36 possibilities (26 + 10) for the 1st character, 35 left for the 2nd, and so on.